npilon/planterbox/README.rst

 You can run tests by allowing nose2's autodiscovery to find all of your tests, or you can specify specific tests to be run on the command line.
 When specifying specific tests, you can either specify an entire package, an entire feature, or individual scenarios.
+Individual scenarios can be specified either by index (from 0) or by name.

 .. code::